okmatija/Puck/plan.md

 [ ] Basic network play
 [ ] Get a free invite code when you buy a copy
 [ ] How to implement auto updates
+[ ] How does alignment affect networking??

+    // The size of a struct, measured in bytes of memory, includes enough storage for all
+    // its elements, including potential padding between elements.
+Different platforms
+    // may have different alignment requirements.
+So your struct could end up being different
+    // sizes on different target machines, *but*, you are able to query everything about the struct
+    // and know these facts at compile time.
+    //
+    // Furthermore, you can control padding and alignment manually with compiler directives,
+    // which we'll talk about much later in a different file.

 # Controls